workkkfor2012/gemini-coder/README.md

 <br/>

+## Overview

 - MIT License
+- Totally free
 - Intuitive context selection
 - Initializes web chats
 - Not limited to Gemini
 - Code completions with any model
-- Apply chat reponses one-click
+- Integrate chat reponses
 - Include websites in context
 - Does not collect usage data
-- Lightweight, just ~1.3MB
+- Lightweight ~1.3MB

 ## You own the context